jckuri/SFND_3D_Object_Tracking/README.md

 | 9.68      | 10.4                       | 10.34                      | 9.21                     | 12.3                       | 9.81                  | 8.19                  | 10.42               | 11.4                  | 9.36                   | 8.95                   | 8.91                 | 10.77                  | 12.05                | 9.73                   | 9.18                 | 9.55                   | 9.06                   | 9.46                  | 9.19                  | 8.79                  |
 | 8.4       | 9.68                       | 8.41                       | 7.89                     | 9.25                       | 12.06                 | 12.67                 | 10.74               | 11.81                 | 11.73                  | 11.29                  | 12.08                | 9.7                    | 9.49                 | 9.47                   | 9.32                 | 10.05                  | 9.21                   | 8.74                  | 9.05                  | 10.56                 |

+I imported this CSV table to LibreOffice Calc and I produced this 3D graph:

 ![images/all_combinations.png](images/all_combinations.png)

+The Python script `mix_csv.py` also computes the RMSE between Lidar TTC and the TTC estimates for all the valid combinations of detector algorithms and descriptor algorithms.

 | Detector & Descriptor      | RMSE    |
 |----------------------------|---------|